dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister delete

-Use the `dfx canister delete` command to delete a stopped canister from the local canister execution environment or on the {platform}.
+Use the `dfx canister delete` command to delete a stopped canister from the local canister execution environment or on the Internet Computer.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.